 My favorite exercise for this is the plate curl.
 Here’s a video of strongman Adam T. Glass doing a plate curl with a truly ridiculous weight:

-Easiest thing in the world.
-During the course of your normal workout, simply experiment with throwing reps of various grip exercises in between your normal sets.
+During your normal workout, simply experiment with throwing reps of various grip exercises in between your normal sets.
 Pinch something.
 Squeeze a gripper.
 Do a plate curl.
 Do two.
 Play around with a thick bar.
 A few reps here and there during a more traditional session can yield huge benefits.